 A blocklist contains IP addresses and domains that are suspected of sending spam.
 Many email servers and spam filters filter mail based on whether the sender's IP is on a blocklist.
 Ultimately, blocklists help to filter out spam and protect the recipients.

 A greylist contains the IP addresses and domains of bulk senders.
 Greylisting can be used by receiving mail servers to temporarily reject mail coming from bulk senders.
 They can be used to deter spammers because most legitimate senders attempt to retry the mail that is rejected while many spammers do not.
-MA Professional automatically retries temporary errors to deliver mailings.
+Thrive Marketing Professional automatically retries temporary errors to deliver mailings.

 An allowlist contains IP addresses, domains, and email addresses considered safe senders at the mail receiver or spam filter levels.
 This can help identify legitimate mail to be received without being labeled as "spam" or "junk."
 Allowlisting does not always prevent mail from being classified as spam; if mail is sent with patterns that are characteristic of spam, it is very likely the mail will be filtered.

 To learn more about allowlisting, see IP Address Allowlist.

 A sender is typically blocklisted due to sending mail to spam trap addresses, receiving complaints, spikes/dips in sending volume, and sending spam-related content.

 How does a sender avoid being blocklisted?